joshuatalib/AI_weather_quest/docs/source/submit_forecast.rst

 **Parameters**:

 - **populated_DataArray** (*xarray.DataArray*): The filled DataArray.
-- All other variables are the same as those used when creating the empty DataArray ` (see :ref:`Creating an Empty DataArray`).
+- All other variables are the same as those used when creating the empty DataArray.

 .. warning::